Trail Etiquette – How to Share the Trails

 • Bike riders must sound their bell before passing slower trail users.
 Park rangers can issue a $250 ticket to trail users who fail to alert people ahead of them before passing.

-• Slow down when you approach slower users and pass on the left side.
+• You can slow down when you approach slower users and pass on the left side.

 • Obey trail signs and park closures.